Geocaching is a scavenger hunt-style game using a GPS receiver. It’s short for:

 Each cache has a difficulty rating.
 First, you’ll want to start with the easy ones.
 Once you get a hang of things, you can start searching the harder geocaches.

-But all GPS have error, so it won’t get you to the exact location.
+But all GPS have accuracy issues so it won’t get you to the exact location.
 It’ll get you close though!
 Get clues by reading what other commenters say about how to find it.

 READ MORE: How Do GPS Receivers Work?

 How to find survey benchmark monuments

 If you’re serious about geocaching, then you’ve probably heard of benchmark hunting.
 But just what is this type of geocaching?

 Benchmark monuments are brass or metal disks in the ground.
 For decades, surveyors have used them as points of reference.

 When you find a survey benchmark, you may be looking at a benchmark surveyed more than a century ago.
 There’s almost a hidden history behind them.

 If you want to find survey benchmarks, you can try the NGS Data Explorer.
 But some benchmarks can be offset by several meters or feet.

 Summary: What is geocaching?

 Just like a modern-day treasure hunt, geocaching can take you on some amazing treks.

 It’s a fun hobby for the family that people play worldwide.